Volume 9, Issue 05 (May 2017): ‘Editorial Note’

 Patrick Blannin examines IS multiple sources of funding and some counter-mechanisms deployed by the global anti-IS coalition.
 The paper analyses how IS exploits the volatile political and security situation across the Middle East and North Africa to generate funding, and exposes the dichotomy between the terrorist group’s religious rhetoric and its criminal enterprises.

 Lastly, Mohammed Sinan Siyech’s article examines IS footprint in India in the wake of the group’s suspected involvement in the recent bombing of a passenger train in Madhya Pradesh (MP) state.
 Although IS recruitment and presence in India is not as strong in numbers in comparison to other countries, it remains concerning given various vulnerabilities and fault-lines that exist in the country.
 Given the current volatile environment triggered by the rise of right-wing Hindu extremism or the Hindutva movement, another terrorist attack could contribute to communal tensions, leading to spate of violence.

-Commentaries / Conflict and Stability / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN
+Conflict and Stability / Counter Terrorist Trends and Analyses / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN

 Last updated on 17/09/2019